 Ohio Long-Term Care Ombudsman Advocacy for facility residents and families Anyone with concerns about a facility 1-800-282-1206

-Programs that pay family caregivers
+Ohio caregiver programs that pay family members

 For the full walkthrough, eligibility, application steps, hourly rate ranges, the OAC 5160-44-32 spousal rule, and the Next Gen MyCare transition, read How to Get Paid as a Family Caregiver in Ohio.
 The condensed version is below.